Generic Name: tiotropium bromide

 Sympathomimetics, Methylxanthines, Steroids

-Spiriva HandiHaler has been used concomitantly with short-acting and long-acting sympathomimetic (beta-agonists) bronchodilators, methylxanthines, and oral and inhaled steroids without increases in adverse drug reactions.
+Spiriva HANDIHALER has been used concomitantly with short-acting and long-acting sympathomimetic (beta-agonists) bronchodilators, methylxanthines, and oral and inhaled steroids without increases in adverse reactions.

 8 USE IN SPECIFIC POPULATIONS

-Patients with moderate to severe renal impairment (creatinine clearance of ≤50 mL/min) treated with Spiriva HandiHaler should be monitored closely for anticholinergic side effects [see Dosage and Administration (2), Warnings and Precautions (5.4), and Clinical Pharmacology (12.3)].
+Patients with moderate to severe renal impairment (creatinine clearance of <60 mL/min) treated with Spiriva HANDIHALER should be monitored closely for anticholinergic side effects [see Dosage and Administration (2), Warnings and Precautions (5.6), and Clinical Pharmacology (12.3)].

 High doses of tiotropium may lead to anticholinergic signs and symptoms.
 However, there were no systemic anticholinergic adverse effects following a single inhaled dose of up to 282 mcg tiotropium in 6 healthy volunteers.
 In a study of 12 healthy volunteers, bilateral conjunctivitis and dry mouth were seen following repeated once-daily inhalation of 141 mcg of tiotropium.

-Each light green, hard gelatin Spiriva capsule contains 18 mcg tiotropium (equivalent to 22.5 mcg tiotropium bromide monohydrate) blended with lactose monohydrate (which may contain milk proteins) as the carrier.
+Spiriva HANDIHALER consists of Spiriva capsules and a HANDIHALER device.
+Each light green, hard gelatin Spiriva capsule contains a dry powder consisting of 18 mcg tiotropium (equivalent to 22.5 mcg tiotropium bromide monohydrate) blended with lactose monohydrate (which may contain milk proteins).

 12 CLINICAL PHARMACOLOGY